Covve/covve.github.io/_posts/2018-12-13-scrum-survival-guide.md

 ![board](/images/blog/2018-12-13-scrum-survival-guide/board.png)

 - Github is used to manage the states of a story/pull request from the point of the PR being created and sent for review until the point when it is merged by the Lord of Release.
-This includes micro-statuses such as "Comments pending" and "Demo pending"
+This includes micro-statuses such as "Comments resolved" and "Demo pending"

 ![git](/images/blog/2018-12-13-scrum-survival-guide/git.png)

-###Bringing it all together
+### Bringing it all together
 We've invested heavily in making our engineering process as clear, repeatable and reliable as possible.
 This has included a lot of CI automation and a lot of tweaks to the process itself.
-And its paying off.
-Our team delivers consistently, efficiently and at high quality despite operating in the maelstorm which is the startup world where everything changes every day.
+And it's paying off.
+Our team delivers consistently, efficiently and at high quality despite operating in the maelstorm which is the startup world.
+With everthing changing every day, urgent issues and opportunities arising and innovation being at the heart of what we do, our scrum process is an oasis of calm, consistency and efficiency.

-And thats success for me.
+For me that's a big success.

 ![survivalguide](/images/blog/2018-12-13-scrum-survival-guide/survivalguide.png)